The-Mikest-Mike/CI-CD/Readme.md

 📌 Each project has a dev repo in TheMikestMike and a prod repo in TMMSoftware.<br>
-✅ Once code is validated, it moves to TMMSoftware & gets published.
+✅ Once code is validated, it moves to TMMSoftware & gets published.<br>
 ✅ GitHub Actions automate the movement from TheMikestMike → TMMSoftware.